davidjrh/dnn.azureadprovider/README.md

     * **Application type**: Select "Web app / API" (notice that Web Applications and Web API’s are considered the same type of application as far as Azure AD is concerned)
     * **Sign-On URL**: This is the URL where user can sign in and use your app.
 In a typical DNN site, this should be something like "http://mysite.com/Login".
 You can change this URL later.
 4. <a name="applicationid"></a> When finished, click **Create**.
 Azure AD assigns a unique **Application ID** to your application, and you're taken to your application's main registration page.
 5. Click on the name of the app we've just created and then on "All settings" > "Required permissions" > "Windows Azure Active Directory".
 Ensure that the app has, at least, **Sign in and read user profile** checked, in the **Delegated permissions** section.
+Optionally, if as an administrator you want to avoid your users to consent access after login in the first time, you can click on the **Grant permissions** button.
 6. <a name="getaadkey"></a> Now on the **Settings** page, under the **keys** section, create a new key with the desired expiration.
 Click on Save and then copy the key to a secure location. `IMPORTANT: you won't be able to copy this key later, so copy it now or generate a new one when needed.`

 <a name="provider-configuration"></a>